lux4rd0/unifi_protect_time_lapse/README.md

 - Consider switching problem cameras to "Standard" encoding mode in Unifi Protect
 - For severe cases, increase the `UNIFI_PROTECT_TIME_LAPSE_IFRAME_TIMEOUT` to allow more time to find a good I-frame
 - Check the container logs to verify which technique is being used

+### Interval Optimization Issues

+- If interval optimization is causing timing issues, verify that the intervals are proper multiples of each other
+- For complex interval patterns, you may need to disable optimization by setting `UNIFI_PROTECT_TIME_LAPSE_OPTIMIZE_INTERVAL_FETCHING` to `false`
+- Check the summary logs to see if images are being properly copied between intervals